rpmartz/rpmartz.github.io/about.md

 ## About me

-I'm a software developer currently living in Phnom Penh, Cambodia.
+I'm a software developer in Washington, DC.
 I work as a full stack engineer at [Fundrise](https://fundrise.com).
-My interests include programming languages and security and cryptography.
+I'm interested in DevOps, microservices, and mobile development.

 ## Disclaimer